Wright lab Journal club, May 17, 2018

 Tyler Kent– PhD Student

-Joanna did her PhD with Mark Rausher at Duke University, where she studied the genetics and population genetics of mating system evolution in morning glories.
-Her current research involves studying the comparative genomics of sex chromosome evolution and the genetics of sex ratio variation in the genus Rumex
+Joanna did their PhD with Mark Rausher at Duke University, where they studied the genetics and population genetics of mating system evolution in morning glories.
+At the University of Toronto, they worked on the evolution of recombination suppression and the comparative genomics of sex chromosome evolution in the genus Rumex, and are now working jointly with the Wright Lab and the Baucom Lab at the University of Michigan on the evolution of flower color and invasion in Hesperis matronalis.

 Bianca Sacchi- M.Sc.
 Student